 Managing a separate account is usually deemed discretionary portfolio management in Germany and therefore regulated under the German MiFID II implementation.
-If the account is managed in the form of a contractual fund, the manager must be a fully licensed manager under the KAGB (see question 3).
+If the account is managed in the form of a contractual fund, the manager must be a fully licensed manager under the KAGB.